marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/common-misunderstandings-with-gnu-c.rst

 examples wrong and accept above code without an error.
 Those compilers do not implement two-stage name lookup correctly.

+.. index:: temporaries, lifetime of, portions of temporary objects, pointers to

 .. _temporaries:

-.. index:: temporaries, lifetime of

-.. index:: portions of temporary objects, pointers to

 Temporaries May Vanish Before You Expect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^